- Education and Training: decision support system, demonstration, mentoring, networking, participatory research, technical assistance

 - Sustainable Communities: food hubs, infrastructure analysis, local and regional food systems, partnerships, quality of life, sustainability measures, values-based supply chains

-This project emerged from a collaboration among four Iowa food hubs and ten farmers that began in 2014.
-This network demonstrated the potential of shared warehousing and transportation for improving logistics efficiency and increasing the volume of regionally-produced food that can be distributed throughout the state.
-However, as the participants sought to add more nodes (i.e., farmers) to their network, the challenges of inadequate physical and information infrastructures became apparent.
-In particular, it was very difficult for them to track inventory movement among the nodes each week.
-This lack of information has lead to sub-optimal system-wide logistics.
-Additionally, the food hub managers lacked a systematic method for allocating and tracking the costs of shared physicalinfrastructure and warehousing services, which is necessary for successful and sustained collaboration.In this project, we will plan for the necessary infrastructure to support this supply chain and accommodate future growth.
+This proposal emerges from a collaboration among four Iowa food hubs and ten farmers that developed over the past year.
+This network has demonstrated the potential of shared warehousing and transportation for improving logistics efficiency and increasing the volume of regionally-produced food that can be distributed throughout the state.
+However, as the participants seek to add more nodes (i.e., farmers) to their network, the challenges of inadequate physical and information infrastructures have become apparent.
+In particular, it is currently very difficult for them to track inventory availability and movement among nodes.
+This lack of information leads to sub-optimal system-wide logistics.
+Additionally, the food hub managers lack a systematic method for allocating and tracking the costs of shared physicalinfrastructure and warehousing services, which is necessary for successful and sustained collaboration.In this project, we will plan for the necessary infrastructure to support this supply chain and accommodate future growth.
 To accomplish this, we will evaluate potential inventory management systems that will enable information sharing across multiple farms and food hubs, and we will work with participants to develop and implement the most promising system.
 We will develop an appropriate set of methods for allocating and tracking shared resources and costs.

 The development and implementation of a cost-effective inventory management system that can accommodate multiple farms and food hubs, including:

 - A consistent product labeling scheme throughout the supply network

 - A shared system for tracking products that are in transit or in storage at multiple farm and food hub inventory

 - A scanning system for rapid and accurate transfer of label data into the inventory tracking system